-There he sat in the belly of this fish and finally he prayed.
+There he sat in the belly of this fish and finally, he prayed.

 He acknowledged that God had placed him in this awful situation:

-You hurled me into the deep, into the very heart of the seas, and the currents swirled about me; all your waves and breakers swept over me.”Jonah 3:2
+You hurled me into the deep, into the very heart of the seas, and the currents swirled about me; all your waves and breakers swept over me.”Jonah 3:2 NIV

-Faith started to rise in his heart:
+But even in this dark, deep place faith started to rise in his heart:

-I have been banished from your sight; yet I will look again toward your holy temple.”Jonah 2:7
+I have been banished from your sight; yet I will look again toward your holy temple.”Jonah 2:7 NIV

 Then he finished his prayer with:

-Salvation comes from the Lord.”Jonah 2:9
+Salvation comes from the Lord.”Jonah 2:9 NIV

 At that the Lord caused the fish to vomit Jonah out.

-Go to the great city of Nineveh and proclaim to it the message I give you.”Jonah 3:2
+Go to the great city of Nineveh and proclaim to it the message I give you.”Jonah 3:2 NIV

-If we don’t the Lord may have some surprising things in store, to get us to obey His Word!!
+If we don’t, the Lord may have some surprising things in store to get us to obey His Word!